Louisiana Bicycle Accident Attorneys

 What Are the Causes of Bicycle Accidents?

-There can be almost any number of specific scenarios where causes vary, but they almost always come down to negligent or erratic driving.
+There can be almost any number of specific scenarios that lead to bicycle accidents, but they almost always come down to negligent or erratic driving.

 Some of the most common causes include: